qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 Creating a new GRASS LOCATION
 -----------------------------

-As an example, here is how the sample GRASS :file:`LOCATION alaska`, which is projected in Albers Equal Area projection with unit feet was created for the
+As an example, here is the sample GRASS :file:`LOCATION alaska`, which is projected in the Albers Equal Area projection using feet as units.
-|qg| sample dataset.
-This sample GRASS :file:`LOCATION alaska` will be used for
-all examples and exercises in the following GRASS-related sections.
+This sample GRASS :file:`LOCATION alaska` will be used for all examples and exercises in the following GRASS-related sections.
 It is useful to download and install the dataset on your computer (see :ref:`label_sampledata`).

 #.
 Start |qg| and make sure the GRASS plugin is loaded.
 #.
 Visualize the :file:`alaska.shp` shapefile (see section
    :ref:`vector_load_shapefile`) from the |qg| Alaska dataset (see :ref:`label_sampledata`).
 #.
-In the GRASS menu, click on the |grass_new_mapset| :sup:`New mapset` icon
+In the GRASS toolbar, click on the |grass_new_mapset| :sup:`New mapset` icon
    to bring up the :guilabel:`MAPSET` wizard.
 #.
 Select an existing GRASS database (GISDBASE) folder :file:`grassdata`, or create
    one for the new :file:`LOCATION` using a file manager on your computer.
 Then